giotto-ai/graph_classification_with_atol/README.md

  state of the art algorithms.

  ### Data
- The dataset we used in the notebook is taken from the original paper and it is called REDDIT5K.
-It contains 5000 graphs labelled in 5 classes.
+ The dataset we used in the notebook is taken from moleculenet.ai and it is called ClinTox.
+It contains 1498 drugs molecules labelled in 2 classes: toxic and safe.